Schwarzschild Instanton in Emergent Gravity

-A notable point is that the right-hand side of (\ref{emergent-einstein}) consists of purely interaction terms between self-dual and anti-self-dual parts in (\ref{def-g}) which is the feature withheld by matter fields only \cite{ohhsyang,loy}.
+A notable point is that the right-hand side of (\ref{emergent-einstein}) consists of purely interaction terms between self-dual and anti-self-dual parts in (\ref{def-g}) which is the feature withheld by matter fields only \cite{ohhsyang}.
 A gravitational instanton which is a Ricci-flat, K\"ahler manifold can be understood as either $g^{(-)i}_c = 0$ (self-dual) or $g^{(+)i}_c = 0$ (anti-self-dual) in terms of (\ref{def-g}) and so $R_{ab} = 0$ in (\ref{emergent-einstein}).
 Hence, the result (\ref{emergent-einstein}) is consistent with the Ricci-flatness of gravitational instantons.
-However (\ref{emergent-einstein}) also has a nontrivial trace contribution, i.e., a nonzero Ricci scalar, due to the second part which does not exist in Einstein gravity as was shown in \cite{loy}.
-The content of the energy-momentum tensor defined by the right-hand side of (\ref{biv}) becomes manifest by decomposing it into two parts, denoted by $8\pi G T_{ab}^{(M)}$ and $8\pi G T_{ab}^{(L)}$, respectively \cite{hsy-jpcs12,hsyangjhep09}:
+However (\ref{emergent-einstein}) also has a nontrivial trace contribution, i.e., a nonzero Ricci scalar, due to the second part which does not exist in Einstein gravity.
+The content of the energy-momentum tensor defined by the right-hand side of the Bianchi identity for vector fields becomes manifest by decomposing it into two parts, denoted by $8\pi G T_{ab}^{(M)}$ and $8\pi G T_{ab}^{(L)}$, respectively \cite{hsy-jpcs12,hsyangjhep09}:

 The first energy-momentum tensor (\ref{emt-max}) is traceless, i.e. $8\pi G T_{aa}^{(M)} = 0$, which is a consequence of the identity $\eta^i_{ab} \overline{\eta}^{j}_{ab} = 0$ when applied to the first part of (\ref{emergent-einstein}).
 The Ricci scalar $R \equiv R_{aa}$ can be calculated by (\ref{emt-liouville}) to yield